Skip to main content

 High-Speed Object Counting and Tracking

 Event-based algorithms, the core of EVS technology, are very reliable at high-speed object counting, exceeding a thousand counts per second.
+These sensors maintain accurate detection even at high speeds, where traditional sensors often struggle.
+The high resolution of modern event-based sensors further enhances their ability to track fast-moving objects with precision.
 This makes EVS sensors ideal for applications like counting sparks in welding or tracking fast-moving objects like golf balls.
+In contrast, RGB cameras often suffer from motion blur and increased latency in high-speed scenarios, making event-based sensors a superior choice for reliable object counting and tracking.

 Benefits of Testing EVS Technology With the FSM IMX636 Development Kit on NVIDIA Jetson AGX Orin and Jetson AGX Xavier

 The FSM-IMX636 Devkit provides an all-in-one package, enabling testing event-based vision sensors on NVIDIA Jetson AGX Orin and Jetson Xavier modules.
+It is part of a broader range of evaluation kits designed for event-based vision development.
 The NVIDIA Jetson platform provides a rich set of tools and libraries to help developers integrate event-based sensors with AI models and optimize their performance and efficiency, allowing them to test all the FSM IMX Development Kit’s capabilities easily.

 Besides that, the NVIDIA Jetson platform also offers advanced AI and machine learning capabilities, excellent connectivity, and I/O options.